Streithausen: Regular events

 There, every year, the locally famous Streitser Kirmes is held, at which traditional customs are still practised today as a conclusion.
 The Streithausen fair company had its 30-year jubilee in 2005.

 Economy and infrastructure

 The community has at its disposal a library, children’s playgrounds, leisure and sport facilities and an extensive hiking path network with connections to the Kroppach Switzerland.

 Education

 The community is the primary school centre for four Ortsgemeinden.
 Within these four communities (Limbach, Streithausen, Atzelgift and Luckenbach), municipal, cultural and sporting facilities are integrated.
 As part of this arrangement, the community of Streithausen also keeps a common sport ground and plots of land for possible later collective intentions (for instance a sporthall at the primary school) in the Nasse Heide (“Wet Heath”) area.
 The fairground on district road (Kreisstraße) K 20 is used not only by Streithausen but also by the neighbouring community of Atzelgift.

+Transport

+Nearest train stops are Battery and Hachenburg.

+The local bus line 270 connects Streithausen with Hachenburg and Betzdorf.